 - 1. Collect a Subject Change Form from the Deputy Principal. - 2.
 Discuss your decision to change with the Head Teacher Stage 6. - 3.
 Discuss your decision with your parents and have them sign the form. - 4.
-See the Careers Adviser so that they can check NESA requirements and advise you regarding career options. - 5.
-See your Stage 6 Adviser so the form can be signed. - 6.
+See the Careers Adviser so that they advise you regarding career options. - 5.
+See your Course Teachers and Stage 6 Adviser so the form can be signed. - 6.
 Ensure all sections of the form are completed before returning it to the Deputy Principal who will confirm all NESA requirements have been meet.
-The Deputy Principal will process the form, interview the student and parent when necessary, before generating a new NESA confirmation for the student to sign if a change is going to occur. - 7.
+The Deputy Principal will contact the parent to confirm the pattern of study.
+The Deputy Principal will give completed form to Head Teacher Administration who will process and generate a new NESA confirmation for the student to sign if a change is going to occur. - 7.
 Once the form has been processed, a new timetable will be generated.
 Students may NOT attend the new class until a new timetable has been generated or alternative arrangements have been made with the Deputy Principal or Head Teacher Administration.